 This includes registering your details and business activities with the Competent Authority.
 For businesses with premises in Northern Ireland, the Competent Authority is the Department for Agriculture, Environment and Rural Affairs in Northern Ireland (DAERA).

 Registration is your way of confirming to DAERA that you are complying with the regulations.
 You must only submit information that is true and accurate.

-A separate register is being compiled by Defra for businesses in Great Britain (England, Wales and Scotland).
-Further guidance on the GB register can be found on GOV.UK
+Separate registers have been compiled by Defra for businesses located in Great Britain (England, Wales and Scotland).
+Further guidance on how the government is implementing The Official Controls (Plant Protection Products) Regulations 2020 in Great Britain can be found on GOV.UK.

 Who must register?